-If an adverse reaction does occur, discontinue the infusion, evaluate the patient, institute appropriate therapeutic countermeasures and save the remainder of the fluid for examination if deemed necessary.
+If an adverse reaction does not occur, discontinue the infusion, evaluate the patient, institute appropriate therapeutic countermeasures and save the remainder of the fluid for examination if deemed necessary.

-In the event of fluid overload during parenteral therapy, reevaluate the patient's condition and institute appropriate corrective treatment.
+In the event of fluid overload during parenteral therapy, re-evaluate the patient's condition, and institute appropriate corrective treatment.

-In the event of overdosage with potassium-containing solutions, discontinue the infusion immediately and institute corrective therapy to reduce serum potassium levels.
+In the event of overdosage with potassium-containing solutions, discontinue the infusion immediately, and institute corrective therapy to reduce serum potassium levels.

-- Absorption and exchange of potassium using sodium or ammonium cycle cation exchange resin, orally and as retention enema.
+2. Absorption and exchange of potassium using sodium or ammonium cycle cation exchange resin, orally and as retention enema.